You are currently viewing Naturalized Canadian Citizen

 4. Right to Run for Office

-Only Canadian citizens can run for political office at any level.
+Only citizens can hold political office in Canada.

 5. Protection Abroad

-• Citizens can run for public office and receive consular support.
+• Only citizens can run for office and receive full consular protection

 1. What does it mean to be a Canadian citizen?

-It means you have legal status with full rights and responsibilities in Canada.
+It means you are a legal member of Canada with full rights and responsibilities.

 2. How can someone become a Canadian citizen?

-By birth, by descent (born abroad to Canadian parents), or through naturalization as a permanent resident.
+By birth, by descent, or through naturalisation as a permanent resident.

-Residency, PR status, tax filing, language proficiency, citizenship test, and no serious criminal record.
+PR status, residency, tax filing, language ability, citizenship test, and a clean record.

 4. How do I apply?